 - Easy Amnesia: The first episode of the animated series involves Hugo getting hit by a church bell and forgetting that he's not in the jungle anymore (and also Rita's name).

-- Everyone Can See It: The relationship between Hugo and Rita is obivous to everyone and many characters lampshades on it.
+- Everyone Can See It: The relationship between Hugo and Rita is obvious to everyone and many characters lampshade on it.
 Even Cupmann can see it, and so he went into the Moral Event Horizon in the second movie when he decided to send bloodhounds to kill Rita due to her "bad influence" over Hugo.

 - Family-Friendly Firearms: In the second film, Conrad tries to shoot Hugo with Tranquilizer Darts.
 In the third film, the gun is replaced with a crossbow, but there is a statue of General Maximus wielding a rifle.
 Averted in the animated series, however.

 - Hakuna Matata: Wulle Wulle Wap Wap in the first film, Frank, Cheeky, and Free in the third.

 - Humans Are the Real Monsters: Hugo looks upon mankind with great distrust, with the exception of Meatball Charlie.